MetaphorData/connectors/metaphor/oracle/README.md

 ## Setup

-We recommend you to create a role
+We recommend you to create a role to manage privileges for Metaphor Oracle connector.

 ```sql
 -- Step 1: Create the role